 How to compile VBA code into native Windows DLL

-Prepare your Excel environment and your file with VBA code (workbook or Excel add-in) for VBA compilation.
+Prepare your Excel environment and your file that contains VBA code (be it a workbook or an Excel add-in) for VBA compilation.

 You need to have the desktop Microsoft Windows OS 7 or higher and Microsoft Excel 2007 or higher installed on your computer.

-After passing through these 10 steps your VBA code will be compiled.
+After going through these 10 steps your VBA code will be compiled: